yanshay/SpoolEase/README.md

 # SpoolEase System

-SpoolEase is a smart add-on system for Bambu Lab 3D printers that adds intelligence and control to every filament spool.
+SpoolEase is a comprehensive filament manager solution that tracks spool inventory, remaining weight, storage locations, and printer slots in one localy hosted filament manager.
+SpoolEase helps manage any filament brand, monitor printers, and avoid running out of filament mid-print, powered by NFC/RFID.
+It also has tight integration with Bambu Lab printers and Bambu Studio.

 **For the most up to date information please check [spoolease.io](https://www.spoolease.io)**